 At the surface, Krewe du Ewe is an after-school Parade Club where students conceptualize, build, and parade walkable (and sometimes bike-able) Parade Sculptures.
-But at its core, we’re here to help shepherd Imagination and Creative Problem Solving through the lens of Whimsical Community Participation.
+But at its core, we’re here to help shepherd Imagination and Creative Problem Solving through the lens of Whimsical Community Participation. .

-While emphasizing the use of recycled and approachable material as well as the demystification of fine arts and real-world construction materials, KdE offers students a true PROCESS-ART experience, allowing them to build things as large and as wild as their imagination and the materials will allow.
+While emphasizing the use of recycled and approachable material as well as the demystification of fine arts and real-world construction tools, KdE offers students a true PROCESS-ART experience, allowing them to build things as large and as wild as their imagination and the materials will allow.

 While After School Arts Programs are widely available, it’s come to our attention (upon having our own kids in these programs) that the size and scale of the projects available in some these art classes have become limited – emphasizing ease of transport, cost of materials, and a finished product that’s created alone at a table full of other kids who are also working on their own project under the instruction of a teacher.